isomerpages/mlaw-psy/index.md

       id: textcards
       cards:
         - title: Appointments to the Panel
-          description: Find out more about appointments to the Panel, revocations, and more.
+          description: Learn about appointments to the Panel, revocations, and more.
           linktext: Learn more
           url: /resources/self-help-guide/appointments/
         - title: Appointed psychiatrists